They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 He said, “To you, Captain.”
 6 He arose, and went into the house.
-Then he poured the oil on his head, and said to him, “The Lord, the God of Israel, says, ‘I have anointed you king over the people of God, over Israel.
+Then he poured the oil on his head and said to him, “The Lord, the God of Israel, says, ‘I have anointed you king over the people of God, over Israel.
 7 You must strike your master Ahab’s house, that I may avenge the blood of my servants the prophets, and the blood of all the servants of God, at the hand of Jezebel.
 8 For the whole house of Ahab will perish.
 I will cut off from Ahab every man, both slave and free, in Israel.
-9 I will make Ahab’s house like the house of Jeroboam the son of Nebat, and like the house of Baasha the son of Ahijah.
+9 I will make the house of Ahab like the house of Jeroboam the son of Nebat and like the house of Baasha the son of Ahijah.
 10 The dogs will eat Jezebel on the plot of ground of Jezreel, and there shall be no one to bury her.’ ” Then he opened the door and fled.

 He said to them, “You know the man and how he talks.”
 12 They said, “That is a lie.
 Tell us now.”

 He said, “He said to me, ‘The Lord says, I have anointed you king over Israel.’ ”

 13 Then they hurried, and each man took his cloak and put it under him on the top of the stairs and blew the trumpet, saying, “Jehu is king.”